ilia-spiridonov/nanoctx/docs/overview.md

 # Overview

+## Motivation

-The problem that nanoctx aims to solve is somewhat specific to microfrontend (MFE) architectures, i.e. architectures where pages (or *documents*) are composed of multiple MFEs, as opposed to having been built by a single monolithic app.
+The problem that nanoctx aims to solve is somewhat specific to microfrontend (MFE) architectures, i.e. architectures where documents ("pages") are composed of multiple MFEs, as opposed to a single monolithic app.

 Here, an MFE is an isolated UI app that has its own lifecycle and *private state*.
 The latter implies that MFE A cannot read MFE B's state directly (and vice versa).